mart337i/cli-template/README.md

 ## License

-This project is open source and available under the MIT License.
+Open source under the MIT License.

+---

+This version trims unnecessary details while keeping all key functionality and usage examples clear and concise.
+Let me know if you need further edits!